Collection Angle Considerations

 • \(E_{0}\) = Primary beam energy

 The EELS signal is highly forward scattered, but for higher energy edges, the distribution can become broad.
-In addition, the Lorentzian distribution has significant tails, it is recommended that the EELS collection angle be set to 3x \(\Theta_{E}\) to optimize the ratio of signal to background.
+In addition, the Lorentzian distribution has significant tails; it is recommended that the EELS collection angle be set to 3x \(\Theta_{E}\) to optimize the ratio of signal to background.
 Larger angles continue to increase the background contribution but have little effect on the edge signal.
-Note, this recommendation assumes a mostly parallel incident beam and no strong elastic scattering.
+Note that this recommendation assumes a mostly parallel incident beam and no strong elastic scattering.
 Larger angles are often necessary when aligned to a zone axis due to the strong elastic scattering to high angles, and for Cs corrected STEM when the convergence angle is often larger than the recommended 3x \(\Theta_{E}\) above.
-However, the below graph is a useful baseline to help optimize the collection angle for your individual sample.
+However, the graph below is a useful baseline to help optimize the collection angle for your individual sample.

 Scattering geometry in an EELS experiment.